jonghall/ibmcloud-terraform-vpc/docs/terraform.md

 9. Issue the following Terraform commands to execute the plan

-    - To initialize Terraform and the IBM Cloud provider in the current directory
+    - To initialize Terraform and the IBM Cloud provider in the current directory.
+You must also set environment variables for the desired region you wish to provision the VPC in.

     ```shell
+    export IC_REGION="us-south"
+    export IC_GENERATION="1"
     terraform init
     ```